jacques/imogo-public-api-docs/source/index.html.md

 # Introduction

 Welcome to the BongoTel South Africa API!
-You can use our API to maintain dialer users, topup the BongoTel balance, as well as maintain forex recipients and process forex payments.
+You can use our API to maintain users before they are FICA'd, vend airtime and prepaid electricity, as well as maintain forex recipients and request forex quotes.

-Three business accounts are provided to your profile:
+One business accounts are provided to your profile:

  - Airtime Vending
- - Forex Vending
- - Forex Commission